penumbra-x/rquest/README.md

 Overall, excluding unstable features, **`rquest`** is a superset of reqwest, offering simpler and more practical APIs while also fixing HTTP version negotiation [issues](https://github.com/seanmonstar/reqwest/issues/2116) in requests.

-As synchronous APIs are not actively maintained due to time constraints, only asynchronous APIs are supported.
-Maintenance may be discontinued in the future; if you find this project helpful, please consider [sponsoring me](https://github.com/0x676e67/.github/blob/main/profile/SPONSOR.md).

 ## Performance

 `BoringSSL` is a fork of `OpenSSL` that is designed to be more secure and efficient.
 It is used by Google Chrome and Android, and is also used by Cloudflare.
 In addition to that, regarding the TLS parrot echo issue in Firefox, we haven’t encountered any serious problems with `BoringSSL` related to Golang [utls issue](https://github.com/refraction-networking/utls/issues/274).